sean-stanley/casualrp-hugo-site/content/episodes/burning-skies-4-death-by-paper-cuts.md

 title = "Burning Skies #4 | Death By Paper Cuts"

 +++
-Things somehow go from bad to worse as the missing girl is finally found.
+Things somehow go from bad to worse when the missing girl is finally found.
+Will Ainsley be able to talk his way out of this one?